Nupur Sharma: Comments about Muhammad & Islam

 A police FIR (First Information Report) was registered against Sharma in Mumbai the next day on the grounds of "hurting religious sentiments".
 A series of FIRs followed in various towns around the country including one by parliamentarian Asaduddin Owaisi in Hyderabad.
-A bandh (shut down) was called by a Muslim organization in Kanpur to protest the remarks on 3 June, during which violence erupted with 40 people getting injured.
+A bandh (shut down) was called by a Muslim organisation in Kanpur to protest the remarks on 3 June, during which violence erupted with 40 people getting injured.
+And a Hindu named Kanhaiya Lal was murdered by 2 Islamic extremists in Rajasthan for supporting Nupur Sharma, this incidence was recorded by the Extremists and shared on social media with showing how happy they were to it.
 In the meanwhile, Sharma's comments continued to be shared on social media especially in the Arab world.
 By 4 June, "insult to Prophet Mohammed" was among the top 10 trending hashtags in all the countries of Gulf Cooperation Council (GCC) and Turkey.

 On 5 June, the Grand Mufti of Oman became the first significant figure from outside India to take issue with Sharma.
 Describing the remarks as "insolent and obscene rudeness", he called for a boycott of all Indian products and confiscation of all Indian investments in Oman.
-The Government of Qatar summoned the Indian ambassador and asked for an immediate condemnation and apology; the ambassador remarked Sharma to be a "fringe element" who did not reflect the views of the Government of India.
+The Government of Qatar summoned the Indian ambassador and asked for an immediate condemnation and apology; The ambassador remarked Sharma to be a "fringe element" who did not reflect the views of the Government of India.
 The same day, Kuwait and Iran had the Indian envoys summoned and gave them protest notes.

 By the evening of 5 June, Sharma was suspended from the BJP.
 The party statement said, "The BJP strongly denounces insults of any religious personalities of any religion."
-Afterwards, Sharma withdrew her remarks "unconditionally" but reiterated that they were in response to the "continuous insult and disregard" towards the Hindu deity Shiva.
-Many BJP supporters, including some BJP politicians, rallied behind her and criticised the party and the government for abandoning her and buckling under international pressure.
-Hashtags such as "#ShameOnBJP" and "#ISupportNupurSharma" trended on Twitter.
+Afterwards, Sharma withdrew her remarks "unconditionally".
+However, reiterated that they were in response to the "continuous insult and disregard" towards the Hindu deity Lord Shiva, who was often insulted by other panelists.
+Many Right-wing & BJP supporters, including some BJP politicians, rallied behind her and criticised the party and the government for abandoning her and buckling under international pressure.
+Hashtags such as "#ISupportNupurSharma" and "#ShameOnBJP" trended on Twitter.

 In June, a police team of Mumbai Police that had come to Delhi to question Sharma, was unable to find her despite camping for 5 days.
 On 20 June, in an email, she requested for a four-week extension to appear before the Kolkata Police due to threats against her life, after a complaint was lodged against her at the Narkeldanga police station.

-On January 2023, she received a gun license following the death threats received after her remarks.
+In January 2023, she received a gun license following the death threats received after her remarks.